Pedro-D13/Habits/README.md

 * - [x] **ToDoList** - Create Update and Delete Lists the user has created to keep track of different tasks created.

 * - [ ] **Habit Tracker** - Helps create habits, by keeping track of the repetitive tasks users have set for themselves.
 Will ask at the end of each day, have they completed this task.
-Option to opt in or out of remainders which will be emails sent to the user at their designated times.
+Option to opt in or out of reminders which will be emails sent to the user at their designated times.

 * - [ ] **Pomodoro Tracker** - A popular and powerful time management technique that is used to break up a large task into small sprints of intense work.
 Can keep track of your work sprints and breaks